Tree Bracing & Cabling

 When the branches of a big tree are attached in a ‘V’ shape, it enhances the chances of vertical splitting.
 The primary reason behind splitting is the presence of insufficient connective tissues between the tree trunk and the stem, and the bark that is between the stems.
 The larger the ‘V’ angle, the higher the possibility of the occurrence of a split.
 You may also notice structural issues when your trees have heavy and long limbs.
 The challenge will be worse when the limbs are either growing downward or horizontally.

 The other support problems can result from trees that are anchored poorly.
 Inadequate anchoring normally takes place when you plant your trees in compacted or shallow soil.
 It can also result from improper root ball or root damage.
 Fort Myers Best Tree Trimming and Tree Removal Services can help you with perfect tree bracing & cabling solutions for such problems.

 In most cases, you can use braces and cables to deliver the much-needed structural support to your trees.
 The support will extend the lifespan of your damaged tree and reduce the potential hazards of branch failure.
-Professionals place cables high in a tree because they have a better leverage than rods.
+Professionals place cables high in a tree because they have better leverage than rods.
 These cables minimize the breakage and movement of your tree branches.
-You normally install the cable a distance of close to 2/3 from the weak region to the end of the branch.
+You normally install the cable at a distance of close to 2/3 from the weak region to the end of the branch.

 Bracing entails using rods that can either be installed below or above the branch that requires support.
 The brace will assist to prevent leaders from spreading apart and moving sideways.
 You have to install them together with cables.

-It is good to consult a professional tree services when you want to address issues of support.
+It is good to consult professional tree services when you want to address issues of support.
 The best place to begin is Fort Myers Best Tree Trimming and Tree Removal Service.
 These specialists will help you to determine whether to install tree bracing & cabling and the size and type of support to use.
 You can be able to save some trees with additional support instead of spending your money to buy a new tree.